0bVdnt/NWA-Algorand-Assistant/README.md

 ### Algorand Assistant

-    ` - An AI assistant for the Algorand Ecosystem `
+    - An AI assistant for the Algorand Ecosystem.